Please return your overdue books now - no fines will be charged on overdue books!

-All registered staff and students, except extracurricular students, may borrow books from any campus library.
+All registered staff and students, excluding online students and extracurricular students, may borrow books from any campus library.
 Extracurricular students may borrow books only from the campus where they are registered.

 Please note: If a client is unable to to go to another campus, the item may be requested via the Intercampus loan (ICL) service.
-This will take at least 4 working days
+This will take at least 24 hours.

 All items from the general collection may be renewed twice if the item has not been placed on hold for/by another client.